Last updated August 28th, 2023.

 Our global economy is more interconnected than ever.
 And property prices in a major city can only reach a certain “bottom” before foreign investors start buying up assets, inevitably leading toward rising values.

-Right now, you can purchase prime real estate in Yerevan’s centrally located Mashtots district for under US$1,000 per square meter.
-Such values are practically unheard of anywhere.
+Right now, you can purchase prime real estate in Yerevan’s centrally located Mashtots district for under US$2,000 per square meter.
+Such values are practically unheard of in any capital city.

 In summary: Yerevan is the economic, cultural, and political center of Armenia.
-We think that, because of various factors stated further above, Armenia property values will almost certainly rise from $1,000 per square meter.
+We think that, because of various factors stated further above, Armenia property values will almost certainly rise from their current level.

 But Armenia Has Problems Too